Lluciocc/connex/README.md

 # Launch with debug logging
 connex --debug

-# Launch in system tray
+# Launch in system tray and window
 connex --tray

+# Launch only the tray
+connex --tray-only
 ```

 ### CLI Mode